 DMV Unplugged promotes collective action and policy change to liberate DC area children from the harms of phone and technology based childhoods.

-Silicon Valley is NOT in control…WE ARE.
+Silicon Valley is NOT in control…We Are.

 DELAY Smartphones & Tablets